Ever struggled to stop yourself from doing something that you know is bad for your business?

 4. Overoptimistic Probability Bias

 This is the tendency for people to overestimate the likelihood of something positive happening and underestimate the possibility of something negative happening.
-As a result, sunk fallacy occurs.
+As a result, the sunk fallacy occurs.
 People are likelier to stick with a losing project or investment because they think it will succeed.

 How To Avoid Sunk Cost Fallacy?